 Making the event more than the traditional evening march along 10th Street, the Dyke March this year was preceded by the We Are Family Picnic at Piedmont’s boat dock in the afternoon and the Lesbian Makeout Flashmob as the marchers took their places.

-After the march, which featured Grand Dyke Amazon Pat Hussein, the Disco Dyke Dance Party with DJ Speakerfoxx went into the night at Pride’s Bud Light stage.
+After the march, which featured Grand Dyke Amazon Pat Hussain, the Disco Dyke Dance Party with DJ Speakerfoxx went into the night at Pride’s Bud Light stage.

 Photos by Sher Pruitt